 Since installation of a front-mount receiver kit typically requires little more than bolting the receiver to the front bumper brackets of your vehicle, a lot of people opt to tackle this somewhat uncomplicated project in their own garage or driveway.
 Of course, if you have any reservations about being able to complete this project on your own, you can hire a professional to do the job for you.
 As long as there are no complications, it won't take a certified mechanic very long to complete the installation of your latest piece of towing equipment.
 After all, if they're accustomed to installing towing hitches on the rear end of a vehicle, installing a front-mount receiver is really no different.

-To read more about towing, hitches and other related topics, follow the links on the next page.
+To read more about towing, hitches and other related topics, follow the links below.

 Related HowStuffWorks Articles